 Human and animal research indicates that it may help lower blood sugar levels.

-In humans, sage leaf extract has been shown to lower blood sugar and improve insulin sensitivity with a similar effect as rosiglitazone, another anti-diabetes drug (18).
+In another animal study, sage leaf extract has been shown to lower blood sugar and improve insulin sensitivity in mice with a similar effect as rosiglitazone, another anti-diabetes drug (17).

 However, there is still not enough evidence to recommend sage as a diabetes treatment.
 More human research is needed.